Esbern/dhm-hydro-adjust/README.md

 # DHM Hydro Adjust

-This fork is just a dockerixed version of the original Tools to burn hydrological adjustment objects into a DEM raster.
+This fork is just a dockerixed version of the original repo at https://github.com/SDFIdk/dhm-hydro-adjust

+Tools to burn hydrological adjustment objects into a DEM raster.

 ## Background